 If you’re a planner like me, you’ve already started thinking about and planning out your Thanksgiving menu.
 I’ve got a note on my Evernote with all the recipes I want to make linked, with a grocery list started at the bottom.

 My dad and I are plant-based, and my sister, my dad, and I are ALL gluten-free, so while we spend Thanksgiving with my family, we’re left to fend for ourselves food-wise.
 Thankfully, my sister and dad have ME, who happily takes charge of our gluten-free, vegan Thanksgiving spread.

 It honestly gives me so much joy to be able to cook a big, hearty meal like this to share with my family, and let’s be honest: I make everything with so much love and flavor that all the meat and gluten eaters in the family are always trying to steal the GF/vegan food.
 That’s such a win, right?!

-This Vegan Broccoli Gratin was made with everyone in mind – rich and hearty enough that everyone at our Thanksgiving table will want to eat it while staying gluten-free and vegan for us 3 “difficult” eaters.
+I made this Vegan Broccoli Gratin with everyone in mind.
+It’s rich and hearty enough that everyone at our Thanksgiving table will want to eat it.
+It’s also gluten-free and vegan for us 3 “difficult” eaters.